Steve Kerr

-Early life
+Early life and international play

-Kerr was born in Beirut, Lebanon, to Malcolm H. Kerr, a Lebanese-American academic who specialized in the Middle East, and his wife, Ann (Zwicker).
-He has three siblings.
+Kerr was born on September 27, 1965, in Beirut, Lebanon to Malcolm H. Kerr, a Lebanese-born American academic, and Ann Kerr (née Zwicker), a California-born academic.
+Both of his parents specialized in the Middle East.
+Kerr has three siblings.
 His grandfather, Stanley Kerr, volunteered with the Near East Relief after the Armenian genocide and rescued women and orphans in Aleppo and Marash before eventually settling in Beirut.
-Kerr spent much of his childhood in Lebanon and other Middle Eastern countries.
-While in Beirut in the summer of 1983, he met a number of US Marines who were later killed in the Beirut barracks bombings.
-Kerr attended Cairo American College in Egypt, the American Community School in Beirut, Lebanon, and Palisades High School (now Palisades Charter High School) in Los Angeles, graduating in 1983.
+Kerr spent much of his childhood in Lebanon and other Middle Eastern countries such as Egypt where he attended Cairo American College.
+While in Beirut in the summer of 1983, Kerr met a number of U.S. Marines who were later killed in the Beirut barracks bombings.
+He graduated from Palisades High School in Los Angeles in 1983.

-Malcolm Kerr was killed by members of the Shia Lebanese militia called Islamic Jihad on the morning of January 18, 1984, at the age of 52 while he was serving as president of the American University of Beirut.
-He was shot twice in the back of his head, by gunmen using suppressed handguns, in the hallway outside his office.
-Kerr was 18 years old at the time, and a college freshman; regarding his father's death, he has said: "Before my father was killed, my life was impenetrable.
+On January 18, 1984, Malcolm Kerr was killed by members of the Islamic Jihad at age 52 while serving as president of the American University of Beirut.
+Malcolm was shot twice in the back of his head by gunmen using suppressed handguns in the hallway outside his office.
+Kerr was an 18-year-old college freshman at the time of his father's death.
+Regarding his father's death, Kerr has said: "Before my father was killed, my life was impenetrable.
 Bad things happened to other people."
+Ann Kerr married Kenneth Coogan Adams in December 2008, becoming Ann Kerr-Adams.
+Kenneth Adams died on September 12, 2017.

+During the summer of 1986, Kerr was named to the U.S. national team that competed in the FIBA World Championship in Spain.
+The team won the title for the first time since 1954 and was the last American men's senior squad not to feature NBA players that had won a major international tournament.
+Kerr suffered a knee injury during the competition.